celestiaorg/docs/docs/concepts/data-availability-faq.md

 ![Modular VS Monolithic](/img/concepts/data-availability-faq/Data-availability.png)

-As you’ll see, modular blockchains like Celestia employ other primitives that allow nodes to verify data availability more efficiently.
-Data availability is critical to the security of any blockchain because it ensures that anyone can inspect the ledger of transactions and verify it.
+As you’ll see, modular blockchains like Celestia employ other primitives that allow nodes to verify data availability more efficiently.Data availability is critical to the security of any blockchain because it ensures that anyone can inspect the ledger of transactions and verify it.
 Data availability becomes particularly problematic when scaling blockchains.